Introduction

 C. Maintaining Objectivity and Avoiding Bias

-IX.
 Adjusting and Adapting the Intelligence Collection Plan

 A. Continuous Evaluation and Feedback